 How to Become an Electrician in Indiana

-An exciting career choice for a young person in Indiana is to work toward becoming an electrician.
-This is a career that involves interesting, hands-on work that changes by the day.
-It’s also a stable career in the state.
-According to the U.S. Bureau of Labor Statistics (BLS), jobs for electricians are increasing at a rate of around 10 percent, which is faster than average job growth.
-With classroom work, apprenticeship training and the appropriate licensing, you can become an electrician within a few years.
+Becoming an electrician in Indiana is an exciting career choice that offers hands-on work and daily variety.
+It is also a stable profession with strong job growth.
+According to the U.S. Bureau of Labor Statistics (BLS), electrician jobs are increasing at a 10% rate, which is faster than average.
+With classroom training, apprenticeship experience, and proper licensing, you can become a licensed electrician in just a few years.
 [En Español]

 Requirements for an Indiana Electrical License

-Unlike most states, Indiana does not have a statewide licensing board for electricians.
-To work in the state as an electrician, master electrician or electrical contractor, you have to apply for a license at the county or city level.
-For instance, for an Indianapo lis electrician license, professionals apply through the city’s Department of Business and Neighborhood Services.
-The city of Indianapolis licenses residential electricians, who can work only on residential buildings, and master electricians, who have no restrictions.
+Unlike most states, Indiana does not have a statewide electrician licensing board.
+To work as an electrician, master electrician, or electrical contractor, you must apply for a license at the county or city level.

 Electrician Apprenticeship Programs in Indiana